The Preserve at Oakwood: Historical Charm Meets New-World Comfort

 “The Oakwood clubhouse was built in 1918 and we were hoping—and that’s what the goal is—that all houses built in there would be sympathetic to early Rivermont.
 So, in that house itself [108 Trolley Court], we have put together a lot of different details of houses in the Rivermont area that were built during that period.”

 Custom Structures designed and built the house at Trolley Court as a spec house, embodying the vision for the neighborhood.
-Among the home’s exterior features are a Buckingham slate roof, terra-cotta chimney pots, punch vents, operable shutters, black window muntins and frames, a decorative chimney stabilizer and a detached garage with an exterior staircase, the kind you’d find in “alleyways in Rivermont and Richmond,” Driskill says.
+Among the home’s exterior features are a Buckingham slate roofing system, terra-cotta chimney pots, punch vents, operable shutters, black window muntins and frames, a decorative chimney stabilizer and a detached garage with an exterior staircase, the kind you’d find in “alleyways in Rivermont and Richmond,” Driskill says.

 Inside, there are subway tiles, vintage-style light fixtures, marble and hardwood floors, period fireplace mantels, a large soaking tub, and seemingly miles of wainscoting.
 Driskill, a self-described “traditionalist from the get-go,” says it’s all “dead-on 20s.”